catboybinary/catboybinary/README.md

-- 👋 Hi, I’m @catboyBinary
+- 👋 Hi, I’m @catboybinary
 - 👀 I’m interested in coding Spigot plugins and game development with such engines as Unity and Godot.
 - 🌱 I’m currently learning Kotlin.
-- 📫 You can find me at my Discord: b1n4ry#5781
+- 📫 You can find me at my Discord: @catboybinary